What is the purpose of a student visa?

-For the most up-to-date and comprehensive information on obtaining a visa, please visit the U.S. Department of State website.
-If you are coming to the U.S. primarily to study and if your course of study is more than 18 hours a week, you will need a student visa, also known as an F-1 visa.
-Below is a brief overview of the steps required to apply for a student visa with more detail provided below in the FAQ’s.
+For the most up-to-date and comprehensive information on obtaining a visa, please visit the US Department of State website.
+If you are coming to the US primarily to study and if your course of study is more than 18 hours a week, you will need a student visa, also known as an F-1 visa.

-Follow the steps below to obtain an I-20 Form from LCI:
+Follow the steps below to obtain an I-20 form from LCI and receive your student visa:

 • Pay the SEVIS fee (currently $200) online at www.fmjfee.com